glutinum-org/Glutinum/README.md

 Most of the package already have a battery of tests to check regression and if they works.

 For now, I decided to not release them using a stable version because I am not 100% fixed on the exposed API yet.
-I am also lacking feedback and experience on the API structuure.
+I am also lacking feedback and experience on the API structure.

 ## Tests status